Myanmar protest death toll rises after junta threat | DW | 27.03.2021

 The US embassy said the killings were "not the actions of a professional military or police force."

-"They are not just cracking down on the protesters," David (name changed), told DW.
+"They are not just cracking down on the protesters," David, whose name has been changed, said.
 "They are now entering the neighborhood and shooting and beating and looting everything that's in their sight."

 The fresh crackdown came as Myanmar's military, the Tatmadaw, held the annual "Armed Forces Day" parade, using the occasion to condemn the opposition and promise elections.